abhinandan0y/QCML/README.md

 #Monitor Training Progress:
     Visualize training metrics like loss and accuracy over epochs using tools like TensorBoard to identify potential issues or areas for improvement.
 ```
-## For Running on IBM Quantum computer
+## For Running on GOOGLE Quantum computer

 ```bash
 #Create environment